 Alburgh is one of the 19 member communities that comprise the Northwest Vermont Solid Waste Management District (NWSWD).
-The Town of Alburgh operates a transfer Station that is available for the use of

-Alburgh and Isle La Motte residents and businesses.
-The station collects trash, recycling, food scraps, household refuse, and construction debris, all of which are sent to NWSWD facilities for processing.
+The Town of Alburgh owns a transfer Station that is available for the use of Alburgh and outside residents and businesses.
+The station collects trash, recycling, food scraps, household refuse, and construction debris, batteries, electronics, and lightbulbs.
 The NWSWD also collects Household Hazardous Waste by appointment in Georgia.
-The cost of operating the Alburgh transfer station has been cited as an issue, and the town is currently exploring transferring operations to the NWSWD.
+The town has transferred operations to the NWSWD.
 All long-term solid waste planning is managed by the NWSWD as outlined in the district's most recent Solid Waste Implementation plan.